awalterschulze/goderive/Readme.md

 ## Sorted

+This feature requires Go 1.8

 The `deriveSorted` function is useful for deterministically ranging over maps when used with `deriveKeys`.
-This feature requires Go 1.8
-deriveSorted does create a copy of its input, so that it does not mutate its input.
+`deriveSorted` sacrifices efficiency for immutability by creating a copy of its input.

-This does sacrifice some efficiency. deriveSorted supports only the types that deriveCompare supports, since it uses it for sorting.
+`deriveSorted` supports only the types that `deriveCompare` supports, since it uses it for sorting.

 ## Fmap